 Medical, dental, healthcare, and health and fitness brands have average email open rates—20 to 20–22 percent.
 Hobbies have the highest open rate of any email marketing content.
 If you’re able to connect your company’s mission with your customer’s wants, needs, and preferences, you’ll be able to turn them into loyal customers.
 Say for instance you’re a chiropractor.
 Consider creating email material that’s educational—about active hobbies like running, biking, or climbing that may be made easier by a chiropractic appointment.
 The same goes for CBD oil and dietary supplements.
 Get creative, give your audience something they’ll be interested in that ties to your bottom line, and see how it works for you!

 Promotional emails should be quick and to the point.
 If you’re having a sale, make that the primary message in the subject line and email headline.
 Don’t clutter your emails with multiple calls to action either!
 Focus on your main goal and communicate that clearly and efficiently.
 Emails that have similar or identical subject lines, headlines, and landing page headlines do best with conversion because you make it easier for the customer to connect the dots.
+Less thinking = more doing.

 Would you want to be friends with someone who always asked you for something every time you hung out?
 Probably not.
 That’s where stewardship emails come in.
 These feel-good emails remind your customers that you’re there, but focus on telling them how great they are, why you appreciate them, or thanking them for something.
 To prove this point, analysts have found that subject lines that include “thank you” have the highest engagement levels.

-The Best DIY Email Marketing Platforms
+The Best DIY Email Marketing Platforms in 2020

 Now that you’re ready to start your email marketing for your health and wellness or medical company, you need to find a platform.
 There are a number of email marketing platforms out there.
 We think the following are the best for dentists, medical spas, supplement companies, and other mid to large size health and wellness brands.

 We personally love MailChimp because it’s easy to use, relatively inexpensive, and customizable.
 Whether you don’t have the budget and need to run email campaigns yourself or want to offload it to someone else, MailChimp is suitable for all needs.
+It also comes with SMS integration and automated email drip campaign capability.
+This is a great place to start for email marketing newbies.

 If you’re running a larger inbound marketing strategy, opting for a larger platform that tracks all efforts in one place is smart.
 A lot of our larger clients use HubSpot to manage teams of 10–100.
 Because its all encompassing set-up, this platform is pricey but worth it.

 Email marketing provides companies of all shapes and sizes with the opportunity to connect with customers and make sales.
 If you like what you’ve learned here, keep reading!
 Find out how to improve your content marketing and master other marketing topics our blog.
-Of course, you can always email us to get help with all of your social media marketing, video, blogging, website optimization, and public relations needs.
+Of course, you can always email us to get help with all of your social media marketing, video, blogging, website optimization, and digital marketing needs.